 This bonus episode investigates the Publican’s life, crimes relating to alcohol before 1928 and after 1928, plus crimes against George at the Yallourn Hotel.
 The community events which took place at the hotel and the Brown’s contribution to the township of Yallourn.

-We’re obsessed with Yallourn as a result we have decided to create an audiobook.
+I’m obsessed with Yallourn, as a result, we have decided to create an audiobook.
 Yallourn Publican will be one of the chapters.
-Research is occurring and when it is closer to completion we will have more information here.
-If you want to support our work and enhance your listening experience you can join us at Patreon.
+Research is occurring, and when it is closer to completion, we will have more information here.
+If you want to support our work and enhance your listening experience, you can join us at Patreon.

 The date listed below is the expected publication date on podcast platforms and will be available here in this link.

 I prefer to call my history episodes, people of [insert town name] because the people make the town.
-Historically this focuses on the influential people, the buildings, essential dates in history, but not so much about the everyday people who changed the pans – supporting the health and safety of the community.
-The woman who advocated for coal capture in power stations to stop the constant stream of black snow falling on them—the people who lived good lives of civic duty without getting awards or accolades for their participation.
+Historically this focuses on the influential people, the buildings, important dates in history, but not so much about the everyday people who changed the pans – supporting the health and safety of the community.
+The woman who advocated for coal capture in power stations to stop the constant stream of black snow falling on them.
+These people lived good lives of civic duty without getting awards or accolades for their participation.